Sunil Kanti Roy

-Biography
+Early years

+He was born on 8 January 1944 in Calcutta to Radhashyam Roy.

+Career

-Born on 8 January 1944 in Calcutta to Radhashyam Roy, the founder of the residuary non-banking company (RNBC), Peerless Group, Roy served as the Managing Director of The Peerless General Finance and Investment Company and chaired the Peerless Developers Limited, Peerless Hotels Limited, Kaizen Hotels and Resorts Limited.
+He was the founder of the residuary non-banking company (RNBC), Peerless Group, Roy served as the Managing Director of The Peerless General Finance and Investment Company and chaired the Peerless Developers Limited, Peerless Hotels Limited, Kaizen Hotels and Resorts Limited.

 He also sat on the board of directors of Peerless Hospitex Hospital and Research Centre Limited, Bengal Peerless Housing Development Limited, Peerless Securities Limited and Peerless Financial Services Limited and has served as a member of the director board of West Bengal Industrial Development Corporation.
 He was an incumbent member of the Federation of Indian Chambers of Commerce & Industry (FICCI) as well as the Bengal Chamber of Commerce and Industry (BCCI) at their executive committees.
 The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2009, for his contributions to society.

+Death

 Roy died in Kolkata on 8 May 2022, at the age of 78.